ldn-softdev/Rpnn/README.md

 			// copy constructor exist, but rather performs cloning function
 			// move constructor is deleted (but that might be lifted in the future)

-    nn.full_mesh(..);	// it's best to beging with creating a skeleton of topology:
+    nn.full_mesh(..);	// it's best to begin with creating a skeleton of topology:
 			// full_mesh method exists in two variants:
-			// 1. variadic form - accepts topology as enumerated perceptros, e.g.:
+			// 1. variadic form - accepts topology as enumerated perceptrons, e.g.:
 			//   	full_mesh(5,2,3) - 5 receptors, 2 hidden neurons, 3 output neurons
-			// 2. accepts a templated STL trivial container (std::vecttor, std::list, std::deque, etc)
+			// 2. accepts a templated STL trivial container (std::vector, std::list, std::deque, etc)
 			//	std::vector my_topology{5,2,3};
 			//	full_mesh(my_topology);
 ```
 > Note: Rpnn (and other user-facing class methods) support _fluent_ notation

-If by chance a _full-mesh_ topology is not enough, then it's possible to modify it by _growing_ and _prunning_ synapses:
+If by chance a _full-mesh_ topology is not enough, then it's possible to modify it by _growing_ and _pruning_ synapses:
 ...